adonisjs/legacy-docs/3.0/lucid.md

 #### read

 Reading is an operation divided into two segments.
-First you want to fetch all the posts and second is to read a single post.
+First, you want to fetch all the posts and second is to read a single post.
 There are specific methods to achieve the desired results, but for now, we will focus on `findBy()` method.

 `findyBy()` is a dynamic method used with an identifier and will return the first matching result as a model instance for a given where clause.